-- C. Lighting: Lighting fixtures shall be selected to provide a minimum of glare. - Average (min.) illumination levels at task surfaces, in foot-candles (fc), shall be: 50fc at Office desk surfaces; 30fc at Kitchen counter top, sink and range surfaces and Bathrooms vanity tops; 15fc at Bathroom bathtubs and Corridors, Lobby, Stairs and Common Area Bathrooms; 10fc at Store Rooms, Mechanical Rooms and Electrical Rooms.
+- C. Lighting: Lighting fixtures shall be selected to provide a minimum of glare. - 1.
+Average (min.) illumination levels at task surfaces, in foot-candles (fc), shall be: 50fc at Office desk surfaces; 30fc at Kitchen counter top, sink and range surfaces and Bathrooms vanity tops; 15fc at Bathroom bathtubs and Corridors, Lobby, Stairs and Common Area Bathrooms; 10fc at Store Rooms, Mechanical Rooms and Electrical Rooms.
 Egress emergency lighting shall be maintained at a 1fc inside the building, and to any point 20 feet outside the building exits. - 2.
-Provide ENERGY STAR-qualified CFL, LED or pin-based lighting in 80% of fixtures in RESNETdefined Qualifying Light Fixture Locations. - 3.
+Provide ENERGY STAR-qualified CFL, LED or pin-based lighting in 80% of fixtures in common areas. - 3.
 Night Lights: Provide a night light, or an outlet for a night light, near the bedroom/bathroom area in all units designed for the elderly. - 4.
 Insulation-Compatible (IC) Recessed Light Fixtures: Provide Insulation-Compatible (IC) lighting fixtures with fluorescent or LED lamps wherever recessed fixtures are installed in insulated framing. - 5.
 Lighting Controls: Automated lighting controls, such as sensors and timers, to turn lights off in unused areas or during times when lighting is not needed, are strongly encouraged.
 Large multipurpose rooms and corridors shall be wired so that half of the fixtures may be shut off, and a uniformly reduced lighting level is achieved with the balance of the lighting. - 6.
 Interior Luminaires: Bare bulb porcelain fixtures shall not be used. - a.
-Common area lighting shall be fluorescent or LED lighting. - b.
-Dwelling unit and common area kitchen lights shall be fluorescent.
-Each kitchen shall have a task light above the sink, a CFL-compatible light above the range (integrated into the range hood) and a centrally located general kitchen light. - c.
+Common area lighting shall be ENERGY STAR-qualified fluorescent/CFL, LED or pin-based lighting. - b.
+Dwelling unit and common area kitchen lights shall be fluorescent/CFL or LED.
+Each kitchen shall have a task light above the sink, a CFL/LED-compatible light above the range (integrated into the range hood) and a centrally located general kitchen light. - c.
 Exit lights shall be ENERGY STAR-qualified LED or light-emitting capacitor (LEC) fixtures.